countable-web/open-source-corporation/peopleops/getting_started/TRELLO.md

 We use Trello for project management, as it's simple to set up access to the appropriate boards by partners and clients.
 A Trello board consists of a set of Cards (tasks) in the following columns.

+### Trello Cards

+A Trello cards should contain the work for one person required to support a given User Story.
+A card should typically be between 1 hour and 1 day of work.
+If it's longer, split it into 2 cards.

 ### Trello Board Columns

 #### Ideas